Razpudding/fed3-d3events/readme.md

 * Link the categories to the color

 ## Todo:
-* Describe steps taken to make datavis
+[ ] Describe steps taken to make datavis
-V Translate categories and map them to color
+[x] Translate categories and map them to color
-* Make scatterplot of price and category
+[ ] Make scatterplot of price and category
-* Zoom in on the data a bit more to remove outliers (do this with the range possibly)
+[ ] Zoom in on the data a bit more to remove outliers (do this with the range possibly) [ ] Add interaction (filtering data when clicking on legend, add class hidden) [x] Add image of event or title on mouseover (possible to the right of the graph) [x] Add the legend back
-* Add interaction (filtering data when clicking on legend, add class hidden) V Add image of event or title on mouseover (possible to the right of the graph) V Add the legend back
+[ ] Add a preview image to this readme.
-* Add a preview image to this readme.
+[ ] Implement zoom, possibly using [this](https://bl.ocks.org/rutgerhofste/5bd5b06f7817f0ff3ba1daa64dee629d)